Dipartimento di Automatica e Informatica, 3rd floor, zone 3C (directions)

 Some recent talks

-- Customizing Data Plane Processing in Edge Router (presented to many companies in Silicon Valley, February 2013)
+- Customizing Data Plane Processing in Edge Router (Silicon Valley tour, February 2013)

 - Filtering Network Traffic Based on Protocol Encapsulation Rules (ICNC 2013, January 2013)